-ANCHOR COVER / 7.
-Slide the anchor cover open.
+7. Slide the anchor cover open.

-8. Attach the tether strap hook to the tether anchor, then tighten the strap as instructed by the child seat maker.
-If the tether strap is too long and cannot be tightened firmly, find a route where the strap can be tightened securely.
+- 8. Attach the tether strap hook to the tether anchor, then tighten the strap as instructed by the child seat maker.

-9. Push and pull the child seat forward and from side-to-side to verify that it is secure.
+If the tether strap is too long and cannot be tightened firmly, find a - cannot be tightened firmly, find a route where the strap can be tightened securely. - 9.
+Push and pull the child seat forward and from side-to-side to verify that it is secure.